rggasoto/Udacity-P4/README.md

 ![alt text][image2]
 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
 The pipeline for lane finding contains the following steps:
--Equalize Grayscale histogram
+*Equalize Grayscale histogram
--Apply gradient filter with threshold over equalized image on axis X and Y
+*Apply gradient filter with threshold over equalized image on axis X and Y
-	-Merge X and Y filters together where both are positive -Apply directional gradient and magnitude filter over equalized image -Merge Directional and Magnitude filters where both are positive -Apply saturation Threshold over image
+	*Merge X and Y filters together where both are positive *Apply directional gradient and magnitude filter over equalized image *Merge Directional and Magnitude filters where both are positive *Apply saturation Threshold over image
-	-Remove large image blobs by applying a morphological OPEN and mask out the result.
+	*Remove large image blobs by applying a morphological OPEN and mask out the result.
-	-Close gaps with morphological Close operation
+	*Close gaps with morphological Close operation
--Merge Saturation, magnitude and gradient filters keeping all selected pixels.
+*Merge Saturation, magnitude and gradient filters keeping all selected pixels.
--Filter small remaining noise with morphological Close -Warp image to bird's view perspective of road.
+*Filter small remaining noise with morphological Close *Warp image to bird's view perspective of road.

 #####Gradient Filter
 The gradient Filter is performed in function `abs_sobel_thresh`, defined in class imgUtils as follows: